 I love myself as I am today, perfectly imperfect.
 And, I love myself for who I am transforming into.

 Women who run with wolves have discovered something about themselves, that allows them to leave behind the fear that is expressed because of going outside the comfort zone.
-They see beauty in being able to walk alone or with the pack.
-Because they are unafraid they are called names.
+See beauty in being able to walk alone or with the pack.
+Because you are unafraid, you may be called names by those who will fear you.
 Labels like defiant, incorrigible, impossible, wild and untamed by society.
-They wear these labels with pride.
+Wear these labels with pride.

-When we live with fear, we are always “Finding-Excuses-And-Reason
+When you live with fear, you will always be “Finding-Excuses-And-Reason

-For women who run with wolves, we have discovered S.E.L.F. which stands for Sacred-Empowered-Liberated-Self Care
+For women who run with wolves, you have discovered S.E.L.F. which stands for Sacred-Empowered-Liberated-Self Care

 She sees herself as a Sacred being